-Because of either apathy time constraints in our police and judicial system, dog thefts are not being officially reported, instead, the frantic owners are turning to pet detective agencies, and online groups like the fantastic (2) Dog Lost Which is a free donation led organisation that helps thousands of pets to be reunited with their owners.
+Because of either apathy or time constraints in our police and judicial system, dog thefts are not being officially reported.
+Instead, the frantic owners are turning to pet detective agencies, and online groups like the fantastic (2) Dog Lost.
+Which is a free donation led organisation that helps thousands of pets to be reunited with their distraught owners?

 Organised Gangs: Dogs have been reported stolen from homes, cars and outside of shops and of course on walks and from gardens, people have been held at knifepoint whilst the dogs have been snatched.

 There are organised gangs that drive around parks and streets looking for vulnerable people and dogs.
 Many dogs are stolen from front or back gardens.
 If a dog is off the lead dognappers can lure them with food towards bushes before clipping on a lead or looping a slip lead over their heads.
 I teach all my dogs not to take food off strangers unless they are given a specific command This is how?
 (3) The Jingler “OFF” Command